fMBN-E: Efficient Unsupervised Network Structure Ensemble and Selection for Clustering: Experiments

 Table \ref{tab:addlabel_main} lists the results of the aforementioned comparison methods and the proposed methods.
 Because it is too lengthy to list all results, here we only list the results of the top 5 referenced methods; for the proposed MBN-SO variants, we only provide ``MBN-SO (VRC)'' as a representative.
+See Supplementary Material for the results of the other three variants of MBN-SO.
 We also list the performance of the MBN with the optimal $\delta$, denoted as MBN$^\dagger$.
 Note that because it is unlikely to select the optimal $\delta$ manually in real-world applications, MBN$^\dagger$ only provides an upperbound of the proposed methods.

 From the table, we see that the proposed methods outperform ``MBN (default)'' in general, as what we have targeted to in this paper.
 Specifically, MBN-E outperforms ``MBN (default)'' on UMIST, Extended Yale B, COIL20, and COIL100 significantly where the optimal operating range of $\delta$ of MBN is far from the default value 0.5.
 It is also comparable to ``MBN (default)'' on Dermatology and New-Thyroid.
-As for MNIST and 20-Newsgroups, even if the default $\delta$ happens to be in the optimal operating range, MBN-E can still be competitive to ``MBN (default)'' if the range is wide enough, such as that on MNIST.
+As for MNIST and 20-Newsgroups, even if the default $\delta$ happens to be in the optimal operating range, MBN-E can still be competitive to ``MBN (default)'' if the optimal range is wide enough, such as that on MNIST.
 MBN-SO further improves the performance of MBN-E, and outperforms ``MBN (default)'' significantly on most datasets, except the small-scale Dermatology and New-Thyroid.
 Finally, MBN-SD outperforms ``MBN (default)'' on Dermatology and New-Thyroid, COIL20, and COIL100 significantly, and is comparable to the latter in the remaining four datasets.